Anne Lombard

 Colonial and Revolutionary America, Atlantic World, Gender, Law

-Selected Research: Making Manhood: Growing Up Male in Colonial New England (Harvard, 2003); co-author with Richard Middleton, Colonial America: A History, 4th edition (Wiley/Blackwell Press, in progress); "Fatherhood and Masculinity in Colonial America," in Juergen Martschukat and Olaf Stieglitz, eds., Manner und Mannlichkeiten in der amerikanischen Gestichte-ein Reader (trans: Men and Masculinities in American History: A Reader); Bielefeld: transcript Verlag, March 2007.
+Selected Publications: Making Manhood: Growing Up Male in Colonial New England (Harvard, 2003); co-author with Richard Middleton, Colonial America: A History, 4th edition (Wiley/Blackwell Press, 2011).

-Anne Lombard earned her PhD in history from UCLA, and also has a JD degree from Columbia University School of Law.
-She teaches courses in the history of colonial America, the early modern Atlantic world, the American Revolution and the early republic, the Constitution, and gender and sexuality.
+She teaches courses in the history of colonial America, the early modern Atlantic world, the American Revolution and the early republic, the history of American law, and gender and sexuality.

 Professor Lombard CV